Levy County Decedent Interest in Homestead Affidavit Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Levy County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Levy County that you need to transfer you would only need to order our forms once for all of your properties in Levy County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Levy County you only need to order once.

 Decedent's interest in homestead affidavit